Graph-ICS/Graph-ICS/readme.md

 below like on the following image, so you must set the paths manually using the CMake GUI:

-- Open CMake Gui, set the GraphMIC source folder and the binary folder, click on file and reload cache
+- Open CMake Gui, set the Graph-ICS source folder and the binary folder, click on file and reload cache
 <center>
 	<img src="doc/Readme_Installation/Installation18.PNG" />
 </center>